keigoi/kmclib/artifact.md

 role identifier (`a`).
 The program terminates by closing `bch`.

-Bob can be implemented without invoking `close`, as follows:
+Bob can be implemented without `close`, as follows:
 ```ocaml
 (* Bob: alternative implementation *)
 let bob () =